kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-29-fata-morgana-part-three.md

 I snatch it from her and drink it down, not stopping, it spilling from the sides of my mouth, onto my shirt.
 When finished, I drop the bottle, and hands on my knees, I’m reeling over, feeling I’m about to pull it back up, but I hold it in, and they watch me, wide-eyed and waiting.
 Inhaling, I stand tall, and say to the man, I guess he’s a Maori sort, squat and full, "I need to go up the road a bit," I say, pointing up the highway.
 The woman behind the counter is looking at him, following his lead.
 He nods.
 "OK," he says.
-"I’m going up that way… guess I’m leaving now," he says, with a smile and this relaxes the woman, "ya wanna lift?"
+"I’m going up that way… guess I’m leaving now," he says, with a smile and this relaxes the woman, "Ya wanna lift?"
 "That would be amazing."
-"Alright," he says, rising from the bench, "see-ya Mazza," he says to the woman, now looking at me, uncertain.
+"Alright," he says, rising from the bench, "See-ya Mazza," he says to the woman, now looking at me, uncertain.
 He walks to the exit and I’m trailing behind like an ugly duckling, and he’s moving off to the left outside the automatic exit doors, and behind the main station and I can’t believe I haven’t seen it, this monolithic truck parked by the side of the petrol station.
 A massive freight truck, with no rig.
 "Get in," he says, motioning with his hand to the opposite side.
 A clamber on to the passenger side and up and into the cabin, and we’re high above the road.
 He’s already in the driver’s seat and firing up the engine and firing up a lighter and lighting a rollie he’s produced, rolled previous now fetched, crumpled from the pouch.
 He lights it, and the cabin smells like aged tawny, smoke tumbling and trailing in curlicue swirls over the dash, licking at the edges of things.